RafalockAL28/NestBuzz/README.md

-# quarkus_social
+# NestBuzz

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+I made it this project to learn more about quarkus, and i love it.
+Soon i will put more Quarkus projects here.

 ## Running the application in dev mode